-We presented interim data from our phase 1 escalation study of PRS-343 at the SITC annual meeting on November 9, 2019.
-We disclosed that PRS-343 was well tolerated and had a favorable safety profile at all doses and schedules tested, demonstrated anti-tumor activity in a heavily pre-treated patient population across multiple tumor types and showed a potent increase in CD8+ T-cell numbers in the tumor microenvironment of responders, indicative of 4-1BB agonism on T-cells.
-We continue to enroll patients in that study at higher dose cohorts and modified dosing schedules and plan to initiate a further trial of the drug candidate in gastric cancer this year.
-We also plan to conclude and report complete data from the dose escalation study of PRS-343 in combination with atezolizumab in 2020.
+We presented interim data from the phase 1 study of cinrebafusp alfa in a late-breaking presentation at the SITC annual meeting in November 2019.
+At SITC, we reported that cinrebafusp alfa was well-tolerated and had a favorable safety profile at all doses and schedules tested, demonstrated anti-tumor activity in a heavily pre-treated patient population across multiple tumor types and showed a potent increase in CD8+ T cell numbers in the tumor microenvironment in patients, indicative of 4-1BB agonism on T cells.